Safeguard Scientifics (NYSE:SFE) Coverage Initiated by Analysts at StockNews.com

-StockNews.com started coverage on shares of Safeguard Scientifics (NYSE:SFE – Free Report) in a research note published on Wednesday.
-The brokerage issued a hold rating on the asset manager’s stock.
+StockNews.com initiated coverage on shares of Safeguard Scientifics (NYSE:SFE – Free Report) in a research note published on Thursday morning.
+The firm issued a hold rating on the asset manager’s stock.

 Safeguard Scientifics Stock Performance

-Several institutional investors and hedge funds have recently made changes to their positions in SFE.
-Yakira Capital Management Inc. boosted its stake in Safeguard Scientifics by 1.0% during the 1st quarter.
-Yakira Capital Management Inc. now owns 1,164,945 shares of the asset manager’s stock valued at $2,004,000 after purchasing an additional 11,200 shares during the last quarter.
-First Manhattan Co. increased its holdings in Safeguard Scientifics by 1.5% in the 1st quarter.
-First Manhattan Co. now owns 992,316 shares of the asset manager’s stock worth $5,179,000 after buying an additional 14,260 shares in the last quarter.
-EJF Capital LLC raised its position in Safeguard Scientifics by 5.6% in the 1st quarter.
-EJF Capital LLC now owns 172,955 shares of the asset manager’s stock worth $903,000 after buying an additional 9,151 shares during the last quarter.
-Clayton Partners LLC lifted its stake in Safeguard Scientifics by 15.7% during the 1st quarter.
-Clayton Partners LLC now owns 143,349 shares of the asset manager’s stock valued at $247,000 after acquiring an additional 19,429 shares during the period.
-Finally, Bank of America Corp DE grew its stake in shares of Safeguard Scientifics by 32,504.1% in the first quarter.
-Bank of America Corp DE now owns 128,786 shares of the asset manager’s stock worth $222,000 after acquiring an additional 128,391 shares during the period.
+Hedge funds have recently modified their holdings of the business.
+Yakira Capital Management Inc. raised its holdings in Safeguard Scientifics by 1.0% during the 1st quarter.
+Yakira Capital Management Inc. now owns 1,164,945 shares of the asset manager’s stock worth $2,004,000 after buying an additional 11,200 shares during the period.
+First Manhattan Co. raised its holdings in Safeguard Scientifics by 1.5% during the 1st quarter.
+First Manhattan Co. now owns 992,316 shares of the asset manager’s stock worth $5,179,000 after buying an additional 14,260 shares during the period.
+EJF Capital LLC raised its holdings in Safeguard Scientifics by 5.6% during the 1st quarter.
+EJF Capital LLC now owns 172,955 shares of the asset manager’s stock worth $903,000 after buying an additional 9,151 shares during the period.
+Legal & General Group Plc raised its holdings in Safeguard Scientifics by 5.3% during the 2nd quarter.
+Legal & General Group Plc now owns 95,711 shares of the asset manager’s stock worth $357,000 after buying an additional 4,815 shares during the period.
+Finally, Clayton Partners LLC raised its holdings in Safeguard Scientifics by 15.7% during the 1st quarter.
+Clayton Partners LLC now owns 143,349 shares of the asset manager’s stock worth $247,000 after buying an additional 19,429 shares during the period.
 Institutional investors own 44.14% of the company’s stock.

 About Safeguard Scientifics